Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Related Work

 \subsection{State Sets}

-The most closely related algorithm is \impact~\cite{IMPACT} from the same author, which is also based on the idea of computing a fixed point from interpolants, but applies interpolation to formulas of single program paths instead of the whole program, generating one interpolant for each step of a spurious counterexample.
+The most closely related algorithm is \impact~\cite{IMPACT} from the same author, which is also based on the idea of computing a fixed point from interpolants. \impact applies interpolation to formulas of single program paths instead of the whole program and generates a \textit{sequence of interpolants} for a spurious counterexample, one interpolant after each program statement on the execution path.
 It also computes fixed points of reachable states per program location instead of globally.
-One adaption of property-directed reachability~(PDR) to software~\cite{SoftwareIC3} computes sequences of sets of clauses for refuting spurious counterexamples, and these sequences also form a valid sequence of interpolants.
+One adaptation~\cite{SoftwareIC3} of property-directed reachability~(PDR)~\cite{IC3} to software computes sequences of sets of clauses for refuting spurious counterexamples, and these sequences also form valid sequences of interpolants.
 Under this view, the approach is similar to \impact, only differing in how the interpolants are computed.
-A hybrid approach with a combination of proof-based interpolation (as in \impact) and PDR-based clause generation has also been suggested. \ctigar~\cite{CTIGAR} is another attempt to extend PDR to software.
+A hybrid approach with a combination of proof-based interpolation (as in \impact) and PDR-based clause generation has also been suggested~\cite{SoftwareIC3}. \ctigar~\cite{CTIGAR} is another attempt to extend PDR to software.
 It combines Cartesian predicate abstraction with PDR and considers an abstract state as a conjunction of the predicates satisfied by the corresponding concrete state.
-Different from other adaptions of PDR, \ctigar avoids expensive pre-image computation by focusing on refinement relative to single steps of the transition relation.
+Different from other adaptations of PDR, \ctigar avoids expensive pre-image computation by focusing on refinement relative to single steps of the transition relation.

 A related approach for hardware model checking is \emph{interpolation-sequence based model checking} (ISB)~\cite{VizelFMCAD09}.
 In contrast to IMC, which computes only one interpolant at a time that overapproximates states reachable within a certain number of steps, ISB derives a sequence of interpolants from an unsatisfiable BMC query, and each interpolant is an overapproximation of the states reachable within an increasing number of steps.
-This is similar to \impact, just with ISB computing interpolant sequences for an unrolling of the whole transition relation instead of single program paths like \impact.
+This is similar to \impact, just with ISB computing sequences of interpolants for an unrolling of the whole transition relation instead of single program paths like \impact.
 In ISB, the fixed point is found if the interpolant derived at the last unrolled loop head implies the disjunction of all previous interpolants.